neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 [Docker Content Trust](https://docs.docker.com/engine/security/trust/), using key management mechanisms appropriate for the deployment platform, and much more.

-Oh..and of course there are automated security tests in CI and full reviews by security professionals to vet the entire architecture.
+Oh...and of course there are automated security tests in CI and full reviews by security professionals to vet the entire architecture.

-replayable
+---

-people need to know vote counts
+Of course this entire stack, and really the whole architecture, is just an idea.
+It is all subject to change, and the beauty of open source is the diversity of thought and creative energy that converges to solve interesting, hard problems.
+One way or another, let's work together to build a secure online voting platform that allows all registered voters to make their voices heard and gives them the confidence that their votes count.